ttusia-cisco/SANS-Workshop-2024/README.md

 ### Working with code in github.dev

-With the project open in GitHub, pressing the `.` key on your keyboard a web based IDE will open.
+With the project open in GitHub, pressing the `.` key on your keyboard will open a web based IDE.

 From the Explorer Menu (<img src="https://i.imgur.com/ZBNtwMZ.png" alt="Explorer Menu" height="15"/>) on the left side, you can view the files in the project.

 From the Source Control Menu (<img src="https://i.imgur.com/z4Ca0bx.png" alt="Source Control Menu" height="15"/>) on the left side, you can commit and push changes to the project.
 <br>

-From the Source Control Dialog you can add a comment for your commit and push the changes to you project. <br>
+From the Source Control Dialog you can add a comment for your commit and push the changes to your project. <br>
 <img src="https://i.imgur.com/CIcvsJ0.png" alt="Source Control Menu" height="100"/>